 Ozarka College provides this annual scholarship to the public high schools in its service area.
-The scholarships are awarded based upon the census reported to the Department of Education by the high school.
+The scholarships are awarded based on the census reported to the Department of Education by the high school.
 The recipient must also be attending as a first-time, full-time student in the fall semester immediately following graduation.
-The table below outlines the specifics for the award process.
+The table below outlines the specifics of the award process.

-Number of Seniors at High School

-Number of Regional Scholarships Awarded
+Number of Seniors at High School Number of Regional Scholarships Awarded

+0-39 1

+40-74 2

+75+ 3